hiroshimamiya/EPIB685/README.md

 1. Background section including problem statement and the importance of the study design (justification).
 Why do you think your research question is important?
   E.g., The impact of your urban exposure(s) X on your health outcome Y on your population Z is not well known, so a study is needed to motivate further research.
   You can find problem statment from journls such as:

-  *Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*
+  ..*Environmental Health Perspectives, Environmental Health, Environment International, Epidemiology, Environmental Epidemiology, and Environmental Science & Technology*

-  **There is no need to perform a through review to identify your problem**.
+  ..**There is no need to perform a through review to identify your problem**.
 Any environmental issue of your interest that provides a valid hypothesis is fine.

 2. Objective: Clearly state the study objective supporting your research question in the PICO format.The objective must be feasible and attainable